ppadovani/KibanaNestedSupportPlugin/README.md

 > This plugin adds support for nested fields to Kibana.
 This is a work in progress, and is based off of the work from my fork of [Kibana](https://github.com/homeaway/kibana).

+See this issue for updates/screenshots: [Status updates and Screenshots](https://github.com/ppadovani/KibanaNestedSupportPlugin/issues/8)

 ---

 ## development